occampos/Global_Happiness_Analysis/README.md

 + How is happiness influenced by different country features?
 + How do countries that maintain consistent levels of happiness differ from those where happiness levels constantly change?
 + Is happiness globally correlated, or does it predominantly manifest at an individual country level?
 + Can a nation experiencing unhappiness generally anticipate a progression towards greater happiness over time?
 + Does a general upward trend in happiness exist?
 + Has the pandemic in 2020 impacted the world consistenly?

-- What country-specific features are most commonly associated with higher levels of happiness?
-+ Does a general upward trend in happiness exist?
-- Do nations experiencing an above average happiness likely to mantain its happiness?
-- Is happiness globally correlated, or does it predominantly manifest at an individual country level?
-+ Can a nation experiencing unhappiness anticipate a progression towards greater happiness over time?
-+ Has the pandemic in 2020 impacted the world consistenly?

 </details>